VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 Once we learn the markov chains for each time series, we can use random number generators to make sequences of notes and tempos.

 To make a track, we have to generate values for ticks, velocity, and pitch.
 So, for each of our tick, velocity, and pitch audio chains, we pick a random number, and then initialize our chain with that number (just like we started off with today is sunny earlier).
 Then, we can use a random number generator to pick the next value, and so on, until we reach our designated length.
-In this case, we start all our tracks off at 2000 ticks in length, so we first generate the tick sequence, make sure all the ticks add up to 2000, and then generate the other two to be the same length.
+In this case, we want all of our tracks to be the same number of ticks in length, so we first generate the tick sequence, make sure all the ticks add up to a predetermined number (let's say 2000), and then generate the other two sequences to be the same length.

 <div>
 <table border="1" class="dataframe table display">